ckormanyos/real-time-cpp/examples/chapter10_09/readme.md

 Examples Chapter10_08 and 10_08a.
 The single-board computer is operated OS-less in _bare-metal_ mode with no input or output device and self-written startup and chip initialization code.
-Real-time afficicionados will relish the stark and bare use of the on-board Arm(R) controller with its corresponding manually-written startup, initialization and memory-access optimization code.
+Real-time afficicionados will relish the stark, bare, clean use of the on-board Arm(R) controller with eloquent amd efficient, manually-written startup sequence, hardware initialization software and memory-access optimization code.

 The application computes successively
 <img src="https://render.githubusercontent.com/render/math?math=100,001">